DS4A-2023-Team-20/ca-sdoh/README.md

-# team-20-sdoh
+# DS4AW Team 20 SDOH
-Data Science for All Women capstone project for team 20.
+Data Science for All Women capstone project for team 20 focusing on social determinants of health (SDOH).